coderarjob/signal.echo/README.md

 BUILD=ut BUILD_DIR=out/ut make run
 ```

+### Tools

+Some tools which are used exclusively in this project are/will be put into the `tools` folder.
+Each
+may have different prerequisites and build procedures.
+For information see `Readme.md` of each
+tool.

 # Feedback

 Open a GitHub issue or drop a email at arjobmukherjee@gmail.com.
 I would love to hear your